-It is often quite difficult to adequately assess the severity of an injury and as simple muscle strains look very similar to more serious injuries.
+It’s often quite difficult to adequately assess the severity of an injury and a simple muscle strain can look very similar to more serious injury.
 Thus early assessment from a Physician specializing in your particular injury is essential for early appropriate management.

 We have providers who specialize in every injury from head to toe.

 Direct blows to your head or shoulder can lead to head injuries, as well as disc and nerve damage, strains and sprains, and other neck injuries.

 Any athlete who participates in repetitive overhead throwing, places extremely high stresses on the elbow and arm.
 These high stresses are repeated many times and can lead to serious overuse injury.